Chicken & Bread Days Heritage Festival

 With the tunes filling the air, classic and antique vehicles will be on display for the Piston Heads Auto Club show.
 Special awards in six various divisions to be given.
 Dash plaques go to the first 100 entrants.
 Entry forms are at pistonheadsautoclub.com.

 Bowie Community Development is really expanding the footprint of this event.
 An Art Exhibit, sponsored by the Bowie Alliance for Education and the Arts, has moved and will be in the Bowie Public Library at 301 Walnut Street.
 Artwork – painting, photography, three-dimensional, and paper works – can be delivered on Friday, Oct.
 1 between noon and 6 p.m.
 The awards reception will be at 3:30 p.m. on Saturday.
 There will also be authors for book signings.

 Live entertainment and dance performances will continue throughout the day.
 Enjoy the pumpkin patch for the perfect fall photo backdrop.
 Along with a Kids’ Coop with plenty of inflatables for fun and excitement with all day passes for just $5 per child.
-Games for 12 years and younger include egg toss, pumpkin sweep race, and stick horse riding.
+Games for 12 years and younger include egg toss and pumpkin sweep races.
 Winners will receive prizes.

 Heritage Market includes many wonderful craft and food vendors – yes, chicken and bread too – vendor locations are still available.
 Contact Cindy at Bowie Community Development at BCDB@CityofBowieTX.com or find forms on Facebook: Chicken & Bread Days Heritage Festival.
 Appreciation is extended to all of the sponsors and volunteers supporting this annual event.